fn-cafeina/sign-up-form/README.md

 # Sign Up Form

 ## Description
-A simple registration form, this project is from the intermediate html/css of [The Odin Project](https://www.theodinproject.com) course.
+A simple registration form, this project is from the intermediate html/css course of [The Odin Project](https://www.theodinproject.com) course.

 ## Demo
 <p align="center">